CHROMATOGRAPHY, Vol. 34 (2013), No. 3, pp. 123-140

 Chromatographic techniques might be applicable with the hopes of realizing scientific risk assessment of the chemicals derived from daily life products as regulatory sciences.

-Keywords: Chromatography, Regulatory sciences, Hygienic chemical analysis, Residual analysis.
+Chromatography, Regulatory sciences, Hygienic chemical analysis, Residual analysis.